kajalsur/JavaChristmastTasks/README.md

 ```
 #### Test Case 2-
 #### Test Case Description:
 Testing code to print out true or false return statements for returing a list of strings from a list of int's, however for multiples of 3 it must return "Fizz", and multiples of five it must return "Buzz".
 Whereas multiples of both three and five must return “FizzBuzz".
-Likewise
 #### Test Data:
 ```
   public void divisibleBy()